Y7 Catch Up Premium

 The literacy and numeracy catch-up premium gives state-funded schools, including special schools and alternative provision settings, additional funding to support year 7 pupils who did not achieve the expected standard in reading or maths at the end of key stage 2 (KS2).

-In 2017-18, we expect to receive £2,765 and the funds will be invested in the Accelerated Reader programme for literacy and continuing to provide learning support and to purchase additional numeracy materials as described below:
+In 2020-21, we expect to receive £2,745 and the funds will be invested in the Accelerated Reader programme for literacy and the Accelerated Maths programme for numeracy, as well as continuing to provide learning support and to purchase additional literacy and numeracy materials as described below:

-- Extra sessions of numeracy delivered by TAs.
+- Extra sessions of numeracy delivered by LSAs.

 - Extra time in Mathematics curriculum for numeracy.